dlvhdr/gh-dash/docs/content/getting-started/keybindings/selected-issue.md

 ---
 variant: warning
 ---
-When you use this command, the dashboard reopens the issue immediately and without prompting for confirmation.
+**Prior to v3.10.0:** When you use this command, the dashboard reopens the issue immediately and without prompting for confirmation.
 Only use this command when you're sure you want to reopen the closed issue.

+**Since v3.10.0:** When you use this command, the dashboard displays a confirmation prompt and reopens the issue only after you approve the action.
 ```